Third Cranial Nerve (Oculomotor Nerve) Palsy

 Inadequate blood flow is more common and usually less serious.
 It typically results from

-The affected eye turns outward when the unaffected eye looks straight ahead, causing double vision.
-The affected eye can move only to the middle when looking inward and cannot move up and down.
-Because the 3rd cranial nerve also raises the eyelids and controls the pupils, the eyelid droops, and the pupil may be widened (dilated) and may not narrow (constrict) in response to light.
-The pupil is often affected when the cause is compression of a nerve.
+The affected eye turns slightly outward and downward when the unaffected eye looks straight ahead, causing double vision.
+The affected eye may turn inward very slowly and may move only to the middle when looking inward.
+It cannot move up and down.
+Because the 3rd cranial nerve also raises the eyelids and controls the pupils, the eyelid droops.
+The pupil may be normal or be widened (dilated) and may not narrow (constrict) in response to light.
+The pupil is often affected when the cause is compression of the nerve.

 If the pupil is affected or if symptoms suggest a serious underlying disorder, brain MRI or CT is done immediately.